Go variants: Pair Go

 Pair Go is a competitive game played by two pairs, with each team consisting of a male and a female, sharing a single Go board.
 The pairs play alternately: first, the female player of the two holding black; next, the female player of the pair holding white; next, the male player of the pair holding black; and next, the male player of the pair holding white.
+Pair Go is based on the rules of Go, but the inventor of Pair Go, Hisao Taki devised his own rules to maximise the enjoyment of playing in pairs.

-The word “Pair Go” is the registered trademark of the public interest incorporated foundation Japan Pair Go Association in many countries.
+The word "Pair Go" is the registered trademark of the public interest incorporated foundation Japan Pair Go Association in many countries.
+In many countries, Pair Go is treated as a mind game separate from the traditional Go.